 Upon receipt of an approved I-140 immigrant petition, an individual may obtain permanent residence status either by filing a Form I-485 application for adjustment of status from within the United States, or through consular processing at a U.S. consulate outside the United States.
-In some situations, the I-140 immigrant petition and the I-485 adjustment of status application may be filed concurrently.
+If the foreign national’s priority date is current, the I-140 immigrant petition and the I-485 adjustment of status application may be filed concurrently.

 Two threshold requirements must be met to file a successful application as an outstanding professor or researcher.
 First, the petitioner-employer must either be a university or institute of higher education, or a private company that already employs at least three full-time researchers.
 Second, the professor or researcher must have at least three years of experience in teaching and/or research in the academic field.

 In addition to the two threshold requirements, the application must demonstrate that the professor or researcher is recognized internationally as outstanding in the academic field specified in the petition.
 To meet this requirement, the application must provide evidence consisting of at least two of the following six items: